freakent/gone-sailing/collections/_posts/2019/2019-03-24-project-teak-clean.md

 After cleaning each section, that section of the deck was thoroughly rinsed down with water from the hose.
 You could clearly see the dirt and muck washing right off, and the colour of the teak starting to appear.
-In hindsight it would have been a good idea to thoroughly rinse the sides of the hull too as the chemicals did leave some streaks down the side that I will now have to polish out.
+In hindsight it would have been a good idea to thoroughly rinse the sides of the hull too as the chemicals did leave some streaks down the side that I had to later polish out.

 ### Step 2 - Renovate
 Once a large section was cleaned and rinsed we moved onto Onward Trading Company concentrated